campbell000/blog/content/articles/fire-emblem-engage-date-story-marry-gameplay.md

 The answer is: the unit left of the selected unit (Timerra).
 But how long did it take you to find him?
 If you're like me, then the answer is "way too long".

-This highlights another issue: why do character models (especially when grayed-out) look so *similar* to each other?.
-By comparison, *Awakening's* 2D sprites are *much* more distinct.
+This highlights another issue: why do character models (especially when grayed-out) look so *similar* to each other?
+As I mentioned earlier, *Engage* is, thankfully, much more visually clear than *Three houses*, but both pale in comparison to *Awakening's* incredibly distinct 2D sprites.

-And to be clear, this is not merely an aesthetic complaint: during my time with *Engage*, I would often misidentify my flying units, thinking I was moving one with high resistance when I was actually a unit with *low* resistance (i.e. Hortensia vs Rosado).
-This inevitably would lead to cheap, frustrating, and ultimately avoidable deaths.
+And to be clear, this is not merely an aesthetic complaint: during my time with *Engage*, I would often misidentify my flying units, thinking I was moving one with high resistance when I was actually moving a unit with *low* resistance (i.e. Hortensia vs Rosado).
+This would often lead to cheap, frustrating, and ultimately avoidable deaths.

 There are countless other complaints I could levy about this game's interface.
 For example, the game's minimap display, which used to occupy a bottom screen in previous games, now has three options: hidden, uselessly ant-sized, or gigantically-obtrusive.
 Couldn't they have picked some middle ground, or allowed players to fiddle with its opacity?
-And why does it not gray out units that have already moved?
-Coupled with a camera that is also either way too zoomed in or way too zoomed out, the uselessness of *Engage's* minimap makes it far too difficult to get a sense of overall unit positioning.
+And why does the minimap not differentiate between moved and unmoved units?
+Coupled with a camera that is either way too zoomed in or way too zoomed out, the *Engage's* minimap is practically useless.

 <div class="imageContainer imageUnderSection">
   <img :src="'/stats2.jpeg'"/>
   <span class="text--secondary">Why does Alear have a +2 speed modifier?
 It will cost you 11 button presses to figure out that valuable piece of information.</span>
 </div>

 In case it's not clear, for a game that requires players to have a keen sense on where units are, which abilities and weapons they're equipped with, and what their strengths and weaknesses are, these UI/UX issues are *unacceptable*.
-For a series that has traditionally *nailed* this, I'm awestruck as to how unhelpful the game's interface is.
-Sure, previous games in the series sometimes had two screens to work with, but surely they could have thought of *something* better than what was implemented.
+Sure, previous games in the series had two screens to work with, but surely they could have thought of *something* better than what was implemented.

-In summary, for a game on a console with *far* more many pixels than a 3DS, DS, or even a GBA, this game struggles far too much to give players the data that they need, and I sincerely hope that these issues will be addressed in future installments.
+In summary, for a game on a console with *far* more pixels than a 3DS, DS, or even a GBA, this game has far too many issues with its UI, and I hope that these issues will be addressed in future installments.

 ### The Story
 My final major gripe with this game is its narrative.
 Or more specifically, its lack of one.

 Let me start with an example.
 Very minor spoilers below:

-Picture all of your units, along with their Emblems, <span class="spoiler">pledging to you their lives to fight one final battle.
+Picture all of your units, along with their Emblems, <span class="spoiler">pledging their lives to fight one final battle.
 Some have been undyingly loyal from day one, while others have acquiesced to fate, recognizing that differences must be set aside in order to save the world.
-Even if we win, things won't go back to how they once were.
-We'll have to rebuild, compromise, and persevere, and not all of us will make it to the other side.</span>
+The fate of the world rests upon this moment, and no one is taking it lightly.</span>

-<span class="spoiler">Cringe-inducing anime rhetoric aside, it really *does* feel like the world hinges on this final battle.
-The music swells in intensity while the main villain snarls one final vicious, yet despondent, insult, as if your very existence is nothing but a hinderance.</span>
+<span class="spoiler">As your units stand steadfast, the music swells in intensity while the main villain snarls one final vicious, yet despondent, insult, as if your very existence is nothing but a hinderance.</span>

-Finally, as the battle starts, the music below cuts through the melodrama to kick the action into high-gear, giving your pondering and strategizing a sense of urgency, but also purpose and meaning.
+Finally, as the battle starts, the game's main theme cuts through the melodrama to kick the action into high-gear, giving your pondering and strategizing a sense of urgency, but also purpose and meaning.

 <youtube-link :src-link="'https://www.youtube-nocookie.com/embed/MNJqgyNgCYA?si=k9Rnx5R07acBrGW0&amp;start=59'">Without lyrics, the game's main theme is actually really cool.</youtube-link>

-This was such a cool moment for me; it actually gave weight to the decisions that I had made up to that point and beyond, and is what most strategy games should aspire to achieve.
+I ain't gonna lie: this was a badass moment.
+It was the highest point in my entire playthrough, and is a shining example of what games in this genre should aspire to.

 So, how does this square with my complaint about *Engage's* narrative?
 Well, it's because the moment that I described above happens at the *very last battle of the entire game*, and it's the one and only time that *Engage* had elicited those feelings from me.

-In other words, it takes roughly 40-60 hours for *Engage* to give the player any sense of purpose.
-And by that point, most players will have already completely checked out.
-I, myself, had started to skip cutscenes and support conversations by that point.
+In other words, it takes roughly 40-60 hours for *Engage* to give the player any sense of purpose, which is far too long.
+Most players (like myself) will have already checked out, skipping cutscenes and support conversations.

 <div class="imageContainer imageUnderSection">
   <img :src="'/cutscene.jpeg'"/>